johandahlberg/ansible_spark_openstack/README.md

 Acknowledements
 ---------------
-- Mikael Huss for sharing his insights on Spark and collaborating with me on this
+- Mikael Huss (@hussius) for sharing his insights on Spark and collaborating with me on this
-- Zeeshan Ali Shah(@zeeshanali) for helping me get going with OpenStack
+- Zeeshan Ali Shah (@zeeshanali) for helping me get going with OpenStack